Meat isn’t murder if the beast died of natural causes, right?

 How do other vegetarians react when they find out you put your hands inside bunnies for a living?

-When you’re alone with the animals and the silence is deafening, do they ever speak to you?
+When you’re alone with the animals, do they ever speak to you?

 What do you say back?